 Features such as cognition, strength, and the senses, including vision and hearing, are normal.
 While is a chronic disorder, it is not fatal.

-Most—but not all—people with early onset generalized dystonia have a specific genetic mutation.
+Most—but not all—people with early-onset generalized dystonia have a specific genetic mutation.
 The gene responsible for early-onset generalized dystonia, termed DYT1, was discovered in 1997.
 Early onset generalized dystonia of this kind may be referred to as DYT1 dystonia or Oppenheim’s dystonia.
-(Generalized forms of dystonia that occur in childhood with no mutation in the DYT1 gene may simply be called non-DYT1 early onset generalized dystonia.)
+(Generalized forms of dystonia that occur in children with no mutation in the DYT1 gene may simply be called non-DYT1 early-onset generalized dystonia.)

 The DYT1 gene mutation may also be referred to as a “GAG deletion,” referring to the specific section of DNA that is missing.
 Exactly how the abnormal gene causes dystonia is presently unknown, and a major focus of research efforts.